-The amount of GGP grant, which bases itself on one-time, single-year financing, generally does not exceed 10,000,000 Japanese Yen (=approximately US\$100,000 depending on exchange rates).
+The amount of GGP grant, which bases itself on one-time, single-year financing, generally does not exceed 10,000,000 Japanese Yen (approximately US\$72,000 with the exchange rate of USD/JPY=139, please note that the exchange rate will fluctuate).
 If any additional cost occurs in the implementation process due to variation in exchange rates and/or unexpected conditions, it must be covered by the grantee.
 The Government of Japan does not add any extra funds.

-The Embassy of Japan reserves the right to claim a refund of the grant if it is used for any purpose other than execution of the intended project or if the grantee fails to complete the project within the time frame set in the contract.
+The Embassy of Japan reserves the right to claim a refund of the grant If it is used for any purpose other than execution of the intended project or if the grantee fails to complete the project within the time frame set in the contract.

-How to Apply -------------- --
+8. How to Apply ------

 First and foremost, an applicant is requested to understand fully the regulations and requirements set under the GGP scheme.
-The concept paper must be typed, printed out, signed and submitted in hard copy.
+The concept paper must be typed, printed, signed and submitted in hard copy.